 - [Delimiter]: A delimiter that you want to use to separate each of the substrings when making up the new string.

-To practically understand how to use VBA JOIN function, you need to go through the below example where we have written a vba code by using it:
+To practically understand how to use the VBA JOIN function, you need to go through the below example where we have written a vba code by using it:

 Sub example_JOIN() Dim myAry(0 To 4) As String myAry(0) = Range("A1") myAry(1) = Range("A2") myAry(2) = Range("A3") myAry(3) = Range("A4") myAry(4) = Range("A5") Range("A7").Value = Join(myAry) End Sub

-In the above code, we have used JOIN value from an array (myAry) which takes all the values from the cell ranges that we have defined and it has returned the new string in cell A1.
+In the above code, we have used the JOIN value from an array (myAry) which takes all the values from the cell ranges that we have defined and it has returned the new string in cell A1.

-- Join function doesn’t work if the array is declared as date data type or variant data type.
+- The join function doesn’t work if the array is declared as a date data type or variant data type.